Stages of a Student Loan

-- Make sure your repayment plan best fits your budget.
-You will have the Standard Repayment Plan unless you select a different option.
-You can always change repayment plans when your life circumstances change.
+- Make sure you are on the repayment plan that best fits your budget.
+You can always switch to a different repayment plan if your life circumstances change.

 - Get the tools you need to manage your loans anytime, anywhere.
-The Loan Assist app for your smartphone makes it easy to pay on the go, and you can sign up for text reminders at Nelnet.com to receive an alert when a payment is due or overdue.
+Our app makes it easy to pay and manage your loans on the go.
+You can also sign up for text reminders when you log into your Nelnet.com account to receive an alert when a payment is due or overdue.

 - Just know that we're here for you when you need us—call us 24/7 with any questions.

 - Are you in the military?
 There are special student loan benefits just for you.